DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 # Existing Features

 ## Navigation Menu
    - The navigation menu sits at the top of all pages on the website.
-It contains responsive links to all pages guiding the user easily throughout the website.
+It contains inter-active links to all pages guiding the user easily throughout the website.

 <img src="./docs/readme-images/navbar.png" alt="mkg north dublin nav bar" />

 [Back to top](#mkg-north-dublin)

 ## The landing page
    - The landing page displays an image map of the world with a club tag line and quote.
-This combines to let the the user know that MKG Noth Dublin is a martial arts club that is part of a wider global martial arts organisation and conveys a welcoming club ethos.
+This combines to let the the user know that MKG Noth Dublin is a martial arts club that is part of a wider global martial arts organisation and conveys a welcoming club ethos to the user.

 <img src="docs/readme-images/landing-page.png" alt="mkg north dublin landing page" />